jdq22/curriculum/data-structures/hash-table.md

 #### Coding questions that use hash tables
 1. A person is represented in a JSON string, and the person's `name` is specified.
 Say hello to this person.
+2.

 #### Implement a hash table
-Basics: put(), get(), hash()
+Basics: put(), get(), hash(), print()

-Challenge 1: Handle collisions with chaining
+Challenge 1: Handle collisions with chaining.
+Hint: What data structure should one use here?

 Challenge 2: Make the table larger when enough items are added to the table

 ### Check for Understanding

 Compare implementations of bucket collisions with a peer.
 Brainstorm different data structures one can use for implementing buckets.
 Code review others' hash table implementations: are clear parameter and method names used?
 Is the code DRY?
+Compare hashing algorithms used with a peer.